trducnuygen/crowdsourced-mosquito-classification/README.md

 ### gbif-cropped and inaturalist-six-cropped

 - `inaturalist.csv` contains annotations for lux's dataset.
 Since the images are already cropped, we used the entire image as the bounding box.
-- `ma_lux1.csv` is a combination of the mosquito alert's annotation and the GBIF `inaturalist.csv` annotation, which is the main annotation to deal with.
+- `ma_lux1.csv` is a combination of the mosquito alert's annotation and the GBIF `inaturalist.csv` annotation, which is the main annotation to deal with